kubernetes-sigs/cluster-api/docs/proposals/20191030-machine-health-checking.md

 - Calculate the number of unhealthy targets.
 - Compare current number against `maxUnhealthy` threshold and temporary short circuits remediation if the threshold is met.
-- Annotates unhealthy target machines as described above.
+- Marks unhealthy target machines with the conditions as described above.

 Out of band:
-- The owning controller observes the annotation and is responsible to remediate the machine.
+- The owning controller observes the OwnerRemediated=False condition and is responsible to remediate the machine.
 - The owning controller performs any pre-deletion tasks required.
 - The owning controller MUST delete the machine.
 - The machine controller drains the unhealthy node.